aabiji/lakes/writeup.md

+I want to preface this by saying that you should take my analysis with a grain of salt.
+I probably made a mistake or an oversight somewhere, so my reuslts are probably not correct.
+But, perhaps these findings might be a little interesting.

 Due to climate change, sea levels and global temperatures are rising.
 Intuitively, it seems that land locked bodies of water, like lakes would also be affected.
 In fact, the EDA did an